Blair Wark: Enlistment, August 1915, to Western Front, September 1918

 On 5 August 1915, Wark enlisted in the Australian Imperial Force, and was posted as a lieutenant to C Company of the newly raised 30th Battalion.
 He proceeded to the Sydney suburb of Liverpool, where he attended an infantry school before training at the Royal Military College, Duntroon.
 On 9 November, the 30th Battalion embarked for Egypt aboard the troopship HMAT A72 Beltana.
 Upon arrival in December, the battalion was tasked with the defence of the Suez Canal where, on 20 February 1916, Wark was promoted to captain.

-In June 1916, the battalion departed from Alexandria to join the British Expeditionary Force in France for service on the Western Front; they arrived at Marseilles on 23 June.
+In June 1916, the battalion departed from Alexandria to join the British Expeditionary Force in France for service on the Western Front; they arrived at Marseille on 23 June.
 The 30th Battalion's first major action began with the outbreak of the Battle of Fromelles on 19 July 1916.
 The unit was originally designated with providing carrying parties for supplies and ammunition during the battle, but was subsequently pulled into the fighting.
 Wark commanded a company during the action, until being evacuated to the 7th Stationary Hospital with a gunshot wound to his leg.
 He was transferred to the 3rd London General Hospital in England three days later, and moved again to the 5th Australian Auxiliary Hospital, Digswell House, Welwyn, on 7 August.
 Recovered by September, Wark was discharged and granted leave before returning to France and the 30th Battalion later that month.